Sholtee/sfc/README.md

 ```

 ## Getting the correct line numbers (example)
 In the following snippet we're using ESLint to validate `.js` files.
-Since the linter knows nothing about our component we have to fix the report line numbers manually.
+Since the linter knows nothing about our component we have to fix the report line numbers manually:

 ```js
 const eslint = new ESLintCli(require('eslint'));